sherwin0402/sherwin0402.github.io/assets/cv/rendercv_output/Chan_Sherwin_Stephen_CV.md

 # Summary

-Final-year Ph.D. student at NTU (expected completion Feb 2026) specializing in physics-based simulation of pHRI for assistive and rehabilitative devices.
-Develops realistic digital twins and personalized controllers using MuJoCo and Real2Sim2Real frameworks, bridging simulation-driven ML for safe, intuitive HRI.
-Currently exploring foundation models and LLMs to enhance fidelity and adaptability of HRI in simulation.
+Final-year Ph.D. student at NTU (expected completion Feb 2026) specializing in physics-based simulation of physical human–robot interaction (pHRI) for assistive and rehabilitative devices.
+Develops realistic digital human twins and personalized controllers in MuJoCo within a Real2Sim2Real workflow to study safe, intuitive HRI.
+Currently exploring foundation models and LLMs to improve simulation fidelity and adaptability.

 # Education